duxsco/gentoo-installation/docs/post-boot_configuration.md

 ## 12.2.
 Secure Boot Setup

+!!! danger "Warnings on OptionROM"
+    Make sure to prepare your graphics card for secure boot.
+Otherwise, you may [soft-brick your device](https://github.com/Foxboron/sbctl/wiki/FAQ).

 If "sbctl enroll-keys" failed in section [8.3.
 Secure Boot](/bootup_setup/#83-secure-boot), you can import secure boot files the following way now.

 First, boot into the Gentoo Linux and save necessary files in "DER" format on ESP: